sindhuOsisoft/OCS-Docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

     1. In the **Value Expression** field, enter the sequence of tokens and characters that resolve to create the value for the metadata.
 To pick from a list of tokens, enter { and select a token.

-    1. In the **Type** field, select the data type for the metadata from the drop-down.
+    1. In the **Type** field, select the data type for the metadata from the dropdown list.

     1. When you are finished mapping tokens to asset fields and metadata, click **Next**.